-“Will you shut up, man?”: Biden campaign sells T-shirt with the most memorable phrase of that insane presidential debate
+‘Will you shut up, man?’: Biden sells T-shirt with the most memorable phrase of an insane debate

 — Team Joe (Text JOE to 30330) (@TeamJoe) September 30, 2020

 While there are no sales numbers available yet, it’s easy to imagine the shirt will be one of the Biden campaign’s best-sellers.
-You can grab one now for $30—and, if anything, might want to just for posterity’s sake.
-It could easily be one of the most memorable pieces of election memorabilia of the 21st century so far.
+You can grab one now for $30—and, if anything, you might want to just for posterity’s sake.
+It could easily be one of the most memorable pieces of 2020 election memorabilia.

-Then again, we’ve got two more debates to get through.
+Then again, we have two more debates to get through.
 If last night is any indication, who knows what will happen—and what possible T-shirts they may spawn.